 The Food and Drugs Act requires that all food products carry expiry and/or shelf-life dates.
 Where applicable, the active ingredients should be specified on the packaging.
-The FDA regulation states that the expiry date should be "at least half the shelf life as at the time of inspection at the port of entry."
-This means that the inspection date (by FDA, after custom clearance) until the expiration date of the product should be equal to or greater than half of the total shelf life of the product (date of production until expiry.)
-The FDA's routine checks have been effective in ensuring that expired food products are removed from the shelves.
+The G-FDA guidelines for processing import permits and clearance of prepackaged foods states that pre-packaged food to be imported for distribution or sale for local consumption shall have at least two-thirds of its shelf-life intact at the time of clearance from the port of entry.
+This means that the inspection date (by G-FDA, after custom clearance) until the expiration date of the product should be greater than half of the total shelf life of the product (date of production until expiry).
+The G-FDA's routine checks have been effective in ensuring that expired food products are removed from the shelves.